lars-quaedvlieg/WALL-M/README.md

 8. Once you have launched the platform, you need to head to `127.0.0.1:5000`.
 Once there, you need to **select a data directory**.
 This directory should contain JSON-files with e-mail descriptions, but we hope to replace this with direct authentication to Outlook in the future.
 The method to obtain these JSON-files can also be found in the codebase.
 These files are then used to create a database table with IRIS, which can then be queried using Retrieval Augmented Generations and Large Language Models.

+## Scraping E-Mails

+1. In order to scrape your emails, make sure you are on a windows machine.
+You can then install the required packages by running:

+    ```Shell
+    pip install -r requirements_outlook.txt
+    ```

+1. We need to scrape e-mails from an Outlook account.
+For this you need to be signed in to your Outlook account in the Windows Outlook application.
+Then, you can run the following code to scrape e-mails:

+    ```Shell
+    python src/outlook/scrape_emails.py --email [YOUR_EMAIL]
+    ```

+    This will add the emails in the `data` directory with JSON-files containing the e-mail descriptions.
+These files can then be used to create a database table with IRIS.

 ## Using the IRIS Management Portal

 1. Navigate to `http://localhost:52773/csp/sys/UtilHome.csp`, login with username: `demo`, password: `demo` (or whatever you configured)